 "Rubella is usually mild in children.
 But for some peopleā”especially pregnant women and their babiesā”rubella can be serious.
 Make sure you and your child are protected from rubella by getting vaccinated on schedule.

 DOSAGE AND ADMINISTRATION

-DECAVAC vaccine may be used in persons 7 years of age and older who have not been immunized previously against tetanus and diphtheria, as a primary immunization series of three 0.5 mL doses.
-The first two doses are administered 4-8 weeks apart and the third dose is administered 6-12 months after the second dose.
+DECAVAC vaccine may be used in persons 7 years of age and older who have not been immunized previously against tetanus and diphtheria or who have begun a primary immunization series but did not complete it.
+The primary immunization series consists of three 0.5 mL doses.
+The first two doses are administered at least 4 weeks apart and the third dose is administered at least 6 months after the second dose.